Life has a funny way of getting in its own way: we get so busy, sometimes we forget to look up.

 Last weekend, I decided to carve out an afternoon to do a life audit and find out.

-Life audit (n, origin unknown): An exercise in self-reflection that helps you clear the cobwebs of noisy, external goals and current distractions, and revisit or uncover the real themes & core values that drive & inspire you.
+Life audit (n.): An exercise in self-reflection that helps you clear the cobwebs of noisy, external goals and current distractions, and revisit or uncover the real themes & core values that drive & inspire you.
 Also known as: spring-cleaning for the soul.

 (Who doesn’t want that?)